GaryHostt/OIC_start-stop/README.md

 For more information on Oracle Integration, click [here](https://garyhostt.github.io/Oracle_Integration/).

+You can also accomplish this task with Postman, the beginning of which is detailed [here](https://redthunder.blog/2019/07/10/calling-oci-apis-from-postman/) & [here](https://www.ateam-oracle.com/invoking-oci-rest-apis-using-postman).

 ## How to use

 First, your tenancy must have a [configured user that can call the OCI API, with an API key](https://docs.cloud.oracle.com/en-us/iaas/Content/API/Concepts/apisigningkey.htm).
 Next, that user needs to have the [USE permission in IAM](https://docs.oracle.com/en/cloud/paas/integration-cloud/oracle-integration-oci/iam-policy-permissions.html) for OIC.